borjadam/PII_removal/README.md

 ## Compliance and security

-Since Zivver focuses on secure communications, the following practices should be implemented:

 - Data masking or encryption: fields that still contain sensitive data, like the email domain, should be masked or encrypted to prevent unauthorized access.
 - Only authorized users should have access to customer data, ensuring compliance with regulations like GDPR.

 ## Real-world automation with ETL tools

-For simplicity, this assignment uses a manual process to load data from my local file system into Snowflake, but in a real-world scenario, I would automate the process as much as possible by using tools such as:
+For simplicity, this project uses a manual process to load data from my local file system into Snowflake, but in a real-world scenario, I would automate the process as much as possible by using tools such as:

 - Airflow: to orchestrate the pipeline, schedule and manage batch data exports, and automate the entire ETL process.
 - dbt: to handle in-warehouse transformations directly within Snowflake.